 - Every person deserves to receive quality, whole-person care by skilled, caring professionals.

-- God grants each individual free will and allows them to make choices that can be life giving or life robbing.
-With proper care and guidance, individuals can choose to fully recover through the power of the Holy Spirit.
+- God grants each individual free will and allows us all to make choices that can be life-giving or life-robbing.

-- Brokenness is a factor of the human condition, and we are all fellow journeyers toward the life of freedom God has called us to.
+- Brokenness is a factor of the human condition, and we are all fellow journeyers toward the life of freedom God desires for us.

 As a Christian organization, we hold to the following doctrinal beliefs: